rameshgunner/restura/README.md

 * bootstrap-rails

 <h2>References</h2>
-<p> Since it was a mini-project, it was implemented from different sources and with the help of different people.</p>
+  <p> Since it was a mini-project done for the fulfillment of 2 week training course implementation, it was implemented from different sources and with the help of different people.
+Thanks to all of the people from Cloud Factory, Kathmandu, Nepal for helping us. </p>

+  Special Thanks, 24/7 Friends:
+    * Google.com
+    * Github.com
+    * ruby-doc.org
+    * Stackoverflow.com
+    * rubymonk.com
+    * youtube.com

+Inspired from:
+  *mackenziechild 12/12 week challange: Recipe Apps *Ruby on Rails 3 Tutorial by Michael Harlt